Review: Hema 4WD Maps App For iPad – An App For Remote Travel

 This doesnโ€™t happen with raster maps.

-Having said this, I do know for a fact that Hema are working hard to find the best compromise between file size, responsiveness, zoom level and the amount of detail on the vector maps.
+I do know for a fact that Hema worked hard in the beginning to find the best compromise between file size, responsiveness, zoom level and the amount of detail on the vector maps.

-For now, we’re content to continue using raster maps.
-But we also know that they’re going the way of the dinosaurs, so we’re gradually adapting to using vector maps… despite their shortcomings.
+Raster maps are going the way of the dinosaurs, so we adapted to using vector maps despite their shortcomings.

 Mastering The Basics

-First up, she explain the basics of how to use the Hema 4WD app.
+First up, she explains the basics of how to use the Hema 4WD app.
 Things like:

 • How to select maps,